dps923/winter2017/assignments/a5-ict-curriculum.md

 #### Create the relationships
 For this assignment, we will assume a one-to-many relationship:
-* A Program object has a collection of zero or more Course objects
+* A Program object has a collection of zero or more Course objects, or...
 * A Course object is always related to exactly one Program object

 Start by selecting the Course object in the editor.
 Add a relationship: